lokeshh/gsoc2016/source/_posts/2016-07-02-visualization.markdown

 - In case of a category vector it allows to view the frequencies of categories in a bar graph.
 - And in case of dataframe containing a category vector, it allows to have scatter and line plots categorized by a category vector visualized by different shape, size and color.

-[Here](http://nbviewer.jupyter.org/github/lokeshh/cat_notebook/blob/master/Visualization.ipynb) are some examples of visualization of category data using Nyaplot in Daru.
+[Here](http://nbviewer.jupyter.org/github/SciRuby/sciruby-notebooks/blob/master/Data%20Analysis/Plotting/Visualization.ipynb) are some examples of visualization of category data using Nyaplot in Daru.

 ## GnuplotRB

 GnuplotRB is another great library which has inbuilt support for Daru datastructres: `Daru::Vector` and `Daru::DataFrame`.
-Though it doesn't directly operate on vectors and dataframes but uses its own API.
+Though it doesn't directly operate on vectors and dataframes but uses its own API, it provides out of box support to plot `Daru::Vector` and `Data::DataFrame`.

 GnuplotRB strength lies in its offering of highly customized plots with yet a very simple to use API.

-No work was done regarding supporting categorical data visualization in GnuplotRB because it supports it out of the box owing to its easy to API that lets plot multiple plots with a variety of features.
+No work was done regarding supporting categorical data visualization in GnuplotRB because it supports it out of the box owing to its easy to use API that lets plot multiple plots with a variety of features.

-[Here's](http://nbviewer.jupyter.org/github/lokeshh/cat_notebook/blob/master/Gnuplotrb.ipynb) a notebook demonstrating examples in the manner category data can be visualizaed using GnuplotRB.
+[Here's](http://nbviewer.jupyter.org/github/SciRuby/sciruby-notebooks/blob/master/Data%20Analysis/Plotting/Gnuplotrb.ipynb) a notebook demonstrating examples in the way category data can be visualizaed using GnuplotRB.

 ## Gruff